 The Force F100 Ghost Drone is a great drone for several types of pilots.
 It’s best features include the quiet flight for video enthusiasts combining an onboard camera mount for GoPro Hero 3 and 4 with brushless motors, this is one of the better budget-priced options for photography and videography fans.
 The brushless motors enable quiet flight, helping to put the focus on the subject of the video.

-This drone has a long flight time, due to its double LIPO battery and light weight that help keep it aloft for up to nineteen minutes.
+This drone has a long flight time, due to its double LIPO battery and lightweight that help keep it aloft for up to 15 minutes.
 This means more stunts, more pictures, and more time in the air.

 The F100 Ghost is capable of 360-degree stunts thanks to an intuitive control scheme.
 New pilots and old pros alike can get a great deal of performance out of this drone.